 Poké (pronounced POH-kay) is a hot new food trend, with restaurants and food trucks taking over the dining scene throughout the country.
 This poké recipe is a traditional Hawaiian dish that’s protein-rich and dense with dynamic flavors that will leave you both full and satisfied.
 Although you can probably find poké at a nearby restaurant, it is just as simple to make at home!
 With a few simple tweaks (leaving out jalapeño and using cooked tuna), this recipe easily becomes Cleanse-friendly, and can be perfect as an appetizer or main course.
 We’ve chosen tuna for a more traditional take on poké, but any fatty fish (like salmon) would be a great choice in this recipe.

 Sesame for Good Reason

-Sesame is one of the main ingredients in this dish - sesame oil serves as the base for the dressing, and it is topped with sesame seeds for a crunchy finish.
+Sesame is one of the main ingredients in this dish – sesame oil serves as the base for the dressing, and it is topped with sesame seeds for a crunchy finish.
 Sesame seeds have an endless list of benefits.
 They are known for their high calcium content (no need for inflammation-causing dairy), which helps maintain the structure in our bones, teeth, and tissues.
 Both the oil and seeds are also rich in magnesium, known as the relaxer amongst minerals.
 Magnesium can help ease insomnia, reduce anxiety, and maintain healthy blood pressure.
-Magnesium is used in hundreds of biochemical reactions in the body, and it's thought that nearly 80% of Americans are deficient in this crucial mineral!
+Magnesium is used in hundreds of biochemical reactions in the body, and it’s thought that nearly 80% of Americans are deficient in this crucial mineral!
+To combat magnesium deficiency, many people opt for a magnesium drink supplement in addition to consuming more magnesium rich foods.
 Getting micronutrients from whole food sources is always best, and adding sesame seeds to your diet is an excellent choice.